LearnAPI Reference

 :app/started-at (js/Date.)

-:location (get-current-location)))
+:location (get-current-location))))

-Now the app can generate links with the :ui/a alias just like in the routing tutorial.
 As usual, the full source is available on Github.